AI Governance

 What does EU AI Act high-risk compliance require?

 EU AI Act high-risk compliance requires providers to implement 14 obligations across Articles 8-49: risk management (Art.
 9), data governance (Art.
 10), technical documentation (Annex IV), automatic logging (Art.
 12), transparency (Art.
 13), human oversight (Art.
 14), accuracy and cybersecurity safeguards (Art.
 15), a quality management system (Art.
 17), conformity assessment (Art.
 43), CE marking (Art.
 48), and EU database registration (Art.
 49) [EU AI Act].
-Deployers carry 12 additional obligations under Article 26.
+Deployers carry independent obligations under Article 26, including six-month log retention and human oversight assignment.

 When is the EU AI Act high-risk deadline?